RadoslawMilner/library-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Welcome to Vade Mecum Bibliotheca

+It is my second study project, to create basic fuctional library, with index of books, possibility to sign up and login users.
+Moreover enabling users to borrowing books.

-* Ruby version
+* Ruby version 3.0.1

-* System dependencies
+* System dependencies 20.04

-* Configuration

-* Database creation
+* Database creation 23.03.2022

-* Database initialization
+* Database initialization 23.03.2022

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...